OfficeDev/office-js-helpers/contributing.md

 Navigate to the repository on your computer.
 On a Windows  PC, the repository files are in `C:\Users\<yourusername>\<repo name>`.

-Use the IDE of your choice to modify and build the sample.
+Use the IDE of your choice to modify and build the library.
 Once you have completed your change, commented your code, and test, check the code into the remote branch on GitHub.

 #### Code contribution checklist